How to identify the dead cone in the top-quark jet: Angular distributions of partons and hadrons in top-quark jets

 In this subsection we report on further studies of the angular structure of top-quark jets formed by partons and hadrons which evolve from the primary gluons.
 First we present in Fig.~\ref{fig:Theta2all} the 2-dim ($X,Y$) distribution as in Fig.~\ref{fig:ring}, but for partons.
 The central dead cone is partially filled but still visible.
 Also shown is the distribution in the angle $\Theta^2/\Theta_0^2$ of the final partons themselves.
 This broadening of the distributions is expected from the convolution of two distributions.
 Therefore, the suppression near zero angle is weaker and the dead cone effect is reduced.

-For the unstable top-quark we have constructed the angular distribution of gluons also from the hadronic final state in a similar way as we did for partons in Fig.~\ref{fig:scatter_gluon}, i.e.\ we assigned the hadrons to two jets, the one with a B-hadron is chosen as b-jet, the other one as gluon jet.
-The $(X,Y)$ angular distribution of these gluon jets constructed from hadrons are shown in Fig.~\ref{fig:figure11up.pdf}, in the upper row for the vertical stripe in Fig.~\ref{fig:top_stripes} (right panel) which enhances the process $t\to t g$.
-There is again evidence of the dead cone surrounded by a circular distribution of radius $R_X\sim 1$.
+For the unstable top-quark we have constructed the angular distribution of primary gluons also from the hadronic final state in a similar way as we did for partons in Fig.~\ref{fig:scatter_gluon}, i.e.\ we assigned the hadrons to two jets, the one with a B-hadron is chosen as b-jet, the other one as primary gluon jet.
+The $(X,Y)$ angular distribution of these gluon jets constructed from hadrons is shown in Fig.~\ref{fig:figure11up.pdf}, where the events are chosen from the vertical stripe in Fig.~\ref{fig:top_stripes} (right panel) which enhances the process $t\to t g$.
+There is again some evidence of the dead cone surrounded by a circular radius distribution $R_X\sim 1$.
 The suppression of the b-jet signal inside the jet radius $R=0.2$ is only weakly visible here.
-This may indicate that the hadronization process in its MC realization yields a weaker collimation of gluons to their primary sources.
-On the other hand, for the angular distributions in the lower row with t-quark decays enhanced, the half moon-type jet signature clearly shows up as for partons.
+This may indicate that the hadronization process in its MC realization yields a weaker collimation of gluons with their primary sources.
+On the other hand, for the angular distributions with t-quark decays enhanced, the half moon-type jet signature shows up similarly to partons (not shown).

-Finally we also present the angular distributions of the final state partons and hadrons for events with dominating $t\to tg$ process selected from the vertical stripes of Fig. \ref{fig:top_stripes}.
+Finally we also present the angular distributions of the final state partons and hadrons for events with dominating $t\to tg$ process selected from the vertical stripes of Fig.~\ref{fig:top_stripes}.
 Their $(X,Y)$ angular distributions are shown in Fig.~\ref{fig:figure8-10up.pdf} using the same selection criteria for the masses.
-Again, the two different components of b- and t-quark radiation around the two centers are clearly visible, the dead cone in the center in most cases is hardly visible.
-We also note, that at small b-quark angles $X_b$ for hadrons (lower left panel) the b-quark radiation extends slightly into the positive hemisphere $X>0$ in a violation of angular ordering valid at parton level.
+Again, the two different components of b- and t-quark radiation around the two centers are clearly visible; however, the dead cone in the center is hardly visible for partons (upper row) and invisible for hadrons (lower row).
+We also note that at small angles $X_b$ for hadrons (lower left panel), the b-quark radiation extends slightly into the positive hemisphere $X>0$ in violation of the angular ordering valid at parton level.